 If you were in a crash with a commercial truck, you know all too well how traumatic and debilitating these incidents can be.
 If you want to seek compensation from the at-fault party, retaining knowledgeable NJ legal counsel should be one of your top priorities.

-A New Jersey truck accident lawyer from Ostroff Injury Law can be the ally you need.
+A New Jersey truck accident lawyer from Ostroff Godshall Injury and Accident Lawyers can be the ally you need.
 Call us today to schedule a free consultation and we will fight for the financial recovery you deserve.